RealBradCool/Bradtendo-Docker/README.md

 # Unofficial Pretendo Network server in Docker
+Credits nintendo and pretendo and the makers of pretendo-docker.

 This is an unofficial Docker Compose setup for self-hosting a Pretendo Network server (because there is no official self-hosting setup).